Floydlang/floyd/Docs/Floyd toplevel.md

 ### CONTAINER

 A container represents something that hosts code or data.
 A container is something that needs to be running in order for the overall software system to work.
-Mobile app, Server-side web application, Client-side web application, Microservice
+Mobile app, Server-side web application, Client-side web application, a microservice are all examples of containers.

 This is usually a single OS-process, with mutation, time, several threads.
 It looks for resources and knows how to string things together inside the container.

+The container wires together a bunch of unpure components.

 ### COMPONENT

 Grouping of related functionality encapsulated behind a well-defined interface.
-Executes in one process - process agnostic.
-JPEGLib, JSON lib.
+Like a software integrated circuit or a code library.
+Does not span processes.
+JPEG Librart, JSON lib.
 Custom component for syncing with your server.
+Amazon S3 library, socket library.

 There are two types of components: pure and unpure.

 - Pure components have no side effects, like a ZIP library or a matrix-math library.
 They are also passive.

 - Unpure components may be active (detecting mouse clicks and calling your code) and may affect the world around you or give different results for each call. get_time() and get_mouse_pos(), on_mouse_click(). read_directory_elements().

-	jpeglib.component.floyd -- declares a component, including docs and exposed API

-Requires using container to do mutation / concurrency.

 ### CODE